Blueberry Grow Guide

 Keep the blueberry bushes well watered during their first growing season.
 If planted in the fall or winter, you can water once every week or two.
 Planted during the growing season, your bushes should get watered every 2 or 3 days for 3 or 4 months.
 If you’re having a dry spell, or your soil is very sandy, you should water every day for the first 3 or 4 months.
 The most common reason for a newly planted shrub to die is the lack of enough water.

 Blueberry Bush Care

 Once established (after a year of growth), your blueberry bushes can tolerate moderate dry spells and should not need any supplemental watering unless it hasn’t rained in three weeks or more.

-Mulch your blueberry bushes annually to prevent weeds and hold in soil moisture.
+It’s a good idea to mulch your blueberry bushes annually to prevent weeds and to keep the soil moist.
 Blueberry roots grow close to the surface, so it is not advisable to till or cultivate the soil for weed control.
 Rabbiteye blueberries have few pests or diseases to worry about.

 With these easy blueberry growing tips, you’ll be ready to savor this superfood in no time!
 Enjoy!